jtom38/invmon-api/README.md

 To rollback `alembic downgrade -1`

+### Running migrations from docker compose

+Because you will need to have your secrets to connect to your Postgres Server, you can run the migrations directly from your docker-compose.yaml file.
+I will use the `docker-compose.yaml` in the project as an example.
+The `api` call references the service named `api` in the compose file.
+All of the `environment` values will be used as it talks to the database server.

+`docker compose run api alembic upgrade head`
+`docker compose run api alembic downgrade -1`

 ## Health Checks

 This project has health checks enabled so you can monitor how the API is doing.
 The endpoint is `/health`.

+### Docker Health Check

+See the `docker-compose.yaml` file for an example on how to configure the health check for Docker

+### Kubernets Health Check

+TBD